BeeLiked/db-ip-piwik/README.md

 __What location data can this plugin retrieve?__

-This plugin currently supports the following properties: Continent, Country, Region and City.
+This plugin currently supports the following properties: Continent, Country, Region, City, ISP, Organization, ZipCode, Latitude, Longitude and Area Code.